-New Accounting Policies
+New Accounting Policies and Future Changes in Accounting Policies

-Adoption of IFRS 15: Revenue from contracts with customers
+Adoption Of IFRS 15: Revenue From Contracts With Customers

 IFRS 15 establishes a comprehensive framework for determining whether, how much and when revenue is recognized.
 It has replaced IAS 18 Revenue, IAS 11 Construction Contracts and related interpretations.
 The new standard establishes a five-step model to account for revenue arising from contracts with customers.
 Under IFRS 15, revenue is recognized at an amount that reflects the consideration to which an entity expects to be entitled in exchange for transferring goods or services to a customer.